jcailler/jcailler.github.io/_tabs/miscellaneous.md

 ## Science Popularization

 I love science promotion, and I think that sharing science with everyone is an essential part of our work.
-I participated to (and surprisingly won) a few (French) contests of science promotion: [MT180](https://www.youtube.com/watch?v=LdVQyov38sQ), which is the french edition of 3 minute thesis, and [5 minutes to convince](/assets/pdf/5_minutes_pour_convaincre.pdf).
+I participated to (and surprisingly won) a few (French) contests of science promotion: [MT180](https://www.youtube.com/watch?v=LdVQyov38sQ), which is the French edition of 3 minute thesis, and [5 minutes to convince](/assets/pdf/5_minutes_pour_convaincre.pdf).

 I also play an active role in the organization of events for the general public, such as open days or science festivals.
-You can find an illustration of the riddles of the [Princess and the tiger](/assets/pdf/tiger.pdf), as well as the [Dreadbury Mansion](/assets/pdf/agatha.pdf).
+In particular, I am involved in promoting research among students, especially [girls](https://filles-et-maths.fr/).
+I illustrate logic through games and puzzle-solving, using examples such as the riddles of the [Princess and the tiger](/assets/pdf/tiger.pdf) or the [Dreadbury Mansion](/assets/pdf/agatha.pdf).

-I also give talks in high school to introduce and promote research to students, especially towards [girls](https://filles-et-maths.fr/).

 ## Where Did We Meet?